 Our journey started as we headed up to Sturgeon Bay Wisconsin the 2nd week in October where we stayed at Potawatomi State Park and spent the next 7 days.
-The fall beauty was all around us and each day it becomes even more beautiful.
-Just like the advertisement said, it was fall in all its glory!
+The fall beauty was all around us and each day it become even more beautiful.
+Just like the advertisement said, it was fall in all it’s glory!

 Our first night was spent around a campfire bundled up (it was pretty cold) getting to know everyone and sharing stories about our motorhomes and the amazing places they take us.

 Over the next 7 days, the group went to Sister Bay for a craft show, a light house tour on the Door County Trolley in Egg Harbor, a cave tour of the process on how they age cheese, a fish boil at Pelletier Restaurant in Fish Creek, wine tasting and tour at Lautenbach Orchards, hiking in the park and gathering for meals back at the camp grounds.
 Our days were filled with lots to do and great company.

 If you have never been to a fish boil, you need to go to one.
 Now, I will say, I am not a fish lover, but they told me I could have ribs instead.
 Whew!
 Outside behind the restaurant is where they had the big fire pit with the large kettle filled with boiling water.
 The owner told us the history of fish boils and the process.
 Then he told us to take a few steps back as he grabbed a huge scoop of salt to put in the water and the fuel oil for the fire.
 He dumped it on the fire and it erupted like a volcano.
 Very impressive and entertaining.
 Now time to go inside and eat those ribs! 🙂